The Real Estate Law Review: France

 French case law held that a conflict between two persons holding the same title on a property should be adjudicated in favour of the one who registered its title with the land registry in the first place.
 Section 1198 of the Civil Code resulting from the reform of law of contracts enacted by Ordinance No. 2016-131 of 10 February 2016 now provides that the title holder who registered first should be preferred only if it is acting in good faith.
-An expert working group recently issued a report (on 12 November 2018) which recommends a simplification and a modernisation of the system of registration.
+On 12 November 2018, an expert working group issued a report that recommends a simplification and a modernisation of the system of registration.
 A reform in this respect may occur as from 2020.

 iii Choice of law

 Transactions involving real estate in France are, in principle, governed by the law of the place of location of the property.
 All asset transactions involving a property located in France are, therefore, governed by French law.